-- Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information. - Release Notes and Product Advisories for this product, which are available on the Genesys Technical Support website at http://genesyslab.com/support.
+- The Genesys Events and Models Reference Manual, which contains the T-Library API, information on TEvents, and an extensive collection of call models - Genesys Technical Publications Glossary, which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which provides documented migration strategies for Genesys product releases.
+Contact Genesys Customer Care for more information.

-Information about supported hardware and third-party software is available on the Genesys Technical Support website in the following documents:
+Information about supported operating systems and third-party software is available on the Genesys Documentation website in the following documents: